charleshs/StackKit/README.md

 # StackKit

-A description of this package.
+A library that provides easier control over UIStackView and additional UI components composed of stack views.